Kim Philby: Return to journalism

+Defection to Russia

 In 1961, Anatoliy Golitsyn, a major in the First Chief Directorate of the KGB, defected to the United States from his diplomatic post in Helsinki.
 Golitsyn offered the CIA revelations of Soviet agents within American and British intelligence services.
 Following his debriefing in the US, Golitsyn was sent to SIS for further questioning.
 The head of MI6, Dick White, only recently transferred from MI5, had suspected Philby as the "third man".
 Golitsyn proceeded to confirm White's suspicions about Philby's role.
-Nicholas Elliott, an MI6 officer recently stationed in Beirut who was a friend of Philby's and had previously believed in his innocence, was tasked with attempting to secure Philby's full confession.
+Nicholas Elliott, an MI6 officer recently stationed in Beirut who was a friend of Philby's and had previously believed in his innocence, was tasked with attempting to secure his full confession.

 It is unclear whether Philby had been alerted, but Eleanor noted that as 1962 wore on, expressions of tension in his life "became worse and were reflected in bouts of deep depression and drinking".
-She recalled returning home to Beirut from a sight-seeing trip in Jordan to find Philby "hopelessly drunk and incoherent with grief on the terrace of the flat," mourning the death of a little pet fox which had fallen from the balcony.
-When Nicholas Elliott met Philby in late 1962, the first time since Golitsyn's defection, he found Philby too drunk to stand and with a bandaged head; he had fallen repeatedly and cracked his skull on a bathroom radiator, requiring stitches.
+She recalled returning home to Beirut from a sight-seeing trip in Jordan to find Philby "hopelessly drunk and incoherent with grief on the terrace of the flat", mourning the death of a little pet fox that had fallen from the balcony.
+When Elliott met Philby in late 1962, the first time since Golitsyn's defection, he found Philby too drunk to stand and with a bandaged head; he had fallen repeatedly and cracked his skull on a bathroom radiator, requiring stitches.

 Philby told Elliott that he was "half expecting" to see him.
 Elliott confronted him, saying, "I once looked up to you, Kim.
 My God, how I despise you now.
 I hope you've enough decency left to understand why."
 Prompted by Elliott's accusations, Philby confirmed the charges of espionage and described his intelligence activities on behalf of the Soviets.
 However, when Elliott asked him to sign a written statement, he hesitated and requested a delay in the interrogation.
 Another meeting was scheduled to take place in the last week of January.
-It has since been suggested that the whole confrontation with Elliott had been a charade to convince the KGB that Philby had to be brought back to Moscow, where he could serve as a British penetration agent of Moscow Centre.
+It has since been suggested that the whole confrontation with Elliott had been a charade to convince the KGB that Philby had to be brought back to Moscow, where he could serve as a British penetration agent of Moscow Central.